-The Convention on the Recognition and Enforcement of Foreign Arbitral Awards (the New York Convention) is a key instrument in international arbitration.
-It was adopted by a United Nations Conference on 10 June 1958 and entered into force on 7 June 1959.
+The New York Convention is a key instrument in international arbitration. ^[11] It was adopted by a United Nations Conference on 10 June 1958 and entered into force on 7 June 1959.
 Recognising the growing importance of international arbitration as a means of settling international commercial disputes, the New York Convention sought to provide common legislative standards for the recognition of arbitration agreements and court recognition and enforcement of foreign and non-domestic arbitral awards.
-The term 'non-domestic' embraces awards which, although made in the state of enforcement, are treated as 'foreign' under its law because of some foreign element in the proceedings (eg, another state's procedural laws are applied).
+The term 'non-domestic' embraces awards that, although made in the state of enforcement, are treated as 'foreign' under its law because of some foreign element in the proceedings (eg, another state's procedural laws are applied).

 Widely considered the foundational instrument for international arbitration, the Convention's principal aim is that foreign and non-domestic arbitral awards will not be discriminated against and it obliges parties to ensure such awards are recognised and generally capable of enforcement in their jurisdiction in the same way as domestic awards.
-An ancillary aim of the Convention is to require member states' domestic courts to give full effect to arbitration agreements by requiring that these courts deny the parties access to court in contravention of their agreement to refer the matter to an arbitral tribunal.
+An ancillary aim of the Convention is to require member states' domestic courts to give full effect to arbitration agreements by requiring that those courts deny the parties access to court in contravention of their agreement to refer the matter to an arbitral tribunal.

 Jurisdictions in the Caribbean that were late in ratifying the New York Convention have increasingly come to appreciate the importance of ratifying this treaty.
 For instance, the ratification of the New York Convention has the potential of enhancing their ability to attract foreign investment as investors have proven more willing to invest in countries that offer protection for their investment.
-Even overseas territories such as Bermuda, British Virgin Islands and the Caymans do not wish to be left out.
-Thus, out of the roughly 156 parties to the New York Convention, 16 are from the Caribbean region: Suriname (1964); Trinidad and Tobago (1966); Cuba (1974); Bermuda (1979); Belize (1980); Cayman Islands (1980); Haiti (1983); Dominica (1988); Antigua and Barbuda (1989); Barbados (1993); St Vincent and the Grenadines (2000); Jamaica (2002); Dominican Republic (2002); Bahamas (2006); British
+Even overseas territories such as Bermuda, the BVI and the Cayman Islands do not wish to be left out.

+Thus, out of the roughly 168 parties to the New York Convention, 16 are from the Caribbean region: Netherlands Antilles and Suriname (1964); Trinidad and Tobago (1966); Cuba (1974); Bermuda (1979); Belize (1980); the Cayman Islands (1980); Haiti (1983); Dominica (1988); Antigua and Barbuda (1989); Barbados (1993); St Vincent and the Grenadines (2000); Jamaica (2002); the Dominican Republic (2002); Bahamas (2006); the BVI (2014); and Guyana (2014).
+[12]

-Virgin Islands (2014) and Guyana (2014).
-As the above reveals, in the intervening 42 years between 1958 and 2000, there were only 10 ratifications from countries in the Caribbean.
-However, between 2000 and 2014m there have been six ratifications.
-This suggests an increasing awareness of the importance of ratification of the New York Convention, and serves as stimulus for other jurisdictions in the region to ratify this Convention.
+As the above reveals, in the intervening 42 years between 1958 and 2000, there were only 10 ratifications from countries in the Caribbean; however, between 2000 and 2014 there have been six ratifications.
+This suggests an increasing awareness of the importance of ratification of the New York Convention, and serves as a stimulus for other jurisdictions in the region to ratify this Convention.